tejasmk-tkp/i3_config/README.md

 ### 5.7: Restart i3

 After all configurations are complete, restart i3 by pressing `$mod + Shift + R` (usually `Super + Shift + R` or `Alt + Shift + R` depending on your mod key setting).

+### 5.8: View All Keybindings

+Once i3 is loaded, you can view all available keybindings and commands by pressing `$mod + Shift + H`.
+This will open a window displaying all configured keyboard shortcuts:

+- If your mod key is **Alt**: Press `Alt + Shift + H`
+- If your mod key is **Windows/Super**: Press `Win + Shift + H`

+This is a quick reference guide to help you navigate and use all the features of your i3 setup.

 ---